nat-pmcd/ics32-assignment4/README.md

 # ics32-assignment4
 Final project for ICS 32, wooo!
+Opens a profile browser, which you may select a profile to either publish posts, send messages, or delete the profile.

 ## ds_protocol.py
 Given a socket, supports sending and receiving commands to server.